lambdaclass/era_vm/docs/zksync-era-integration.md

 #### Decommit behaviour

 Decommits might occur during `far_call` or `decommit`.
-Whenever we decommit a `hash`, we check if that hash has already been decommited, if it is then we return the gas spent for deommit since decommits are paid upfront.
-Otherwise, we store the hash a already decommited so subsequent decommits to that hash will become free of charge.
+Whenever we decommit a `hash`, we check if that hash has already been decommited, if it is then we return the gas spent for decommit since decommits are paid upfront.
+Otherwise, we store the hash as already decommited so subsequent decommits to that hash will become free of charge.

 #### Storage Read Behavior